spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ## Purpose

+!!! info
+    Please note, we currently don't support importing rego.v1.
+For more details, refer to the note in the [introduction](../policy/README.md) section.

 Notification [policies](./README.md) can be used to filter, route and adjust the body of notification messages sent by Spacelift.
-The policy works at the [Space level](../spaces/README.md) meaning that it does not need to be attached to a specific [stack](../stack/README.md), but rather is always evaluated if the Space it's in can be accessed by whatever action is being evaluated.
+The policy works at the [space level](../spaces/README.md) meaning that it does not need to be attached to a specific [stack](../stack/README.md), but rather is always evaluated if the space it's in can be accessed by whatever action is being evaluated.

-It's also important to note that all notifications go through the policy evaluation.
+All notifications go through the policy evaluation.
 This means any of them can be redirected to the routes defined in the policy.

 A notification policy can define the following rules:

-- **inbox** - allows messages to be routed to the Spacelift notification inbox;
+- **inbox**: Allows messages to be routed to the Spacelift notification inbox.
-- **slack** - allows messages to be routed to a given slack channel;
+- **slack**: Allows messages to be routed to a given slack channel.
-- **webhook** - allows messages to be routed to a given webhook;
+- **webhook**: Allows messages to be routed to a given webhook.
-- **pull_request** - allows messages to be routed to one or more pull requests;
+- **pull_request**: Allows messages to be routed to one or more pull requests.

-If no rules match no action is taken.
+If no rules match, no action is taken.

 ## Data input